Urenco Group: Subsidiaries

 Urenco Deutschland, Urenco UK, and Urenco Nederland are 100% subsidiaries of Urenco Enrichment Company.
 They operate enrichment plants at Gronau, Westphalia, Germany, at Capenhurst, England, and at Almelo, Netherlands.

 In the United States, where Urenco is represented by its marketing subsidiary Urenco, Inc., the Urenco USA facility became operational in spring 2010.
 Called the National Enrichment Facility, it is located 5 mi east of Eunice, New Mexico, and is operated by Urenco's subsidiary Louisiana Energy Services (LES).

 Urenco also owns a 50% interest in Enrichment Technology Company (ETC), a company jointly owned with Areva.
 ETC provides enrichment-plant design services and gas-centrifuge technology for enrichment plants through its subsidiaries in the UK (Capenhurst), Germany (Gronau and Jülich), the Netherlands (Almelo), France (Tricastin) and the U.S. (Eunice, New Mexico).

+In 2025, infrastructure company Costain Group was contracted to upgrade the infrastructure at the Capenhurst plant.
+This will enable establishing Europe's first high-assay low-enriched uranium (HALEU) enrichment facility.

 Decommissioning

 Urenco Netherlands BV has dismantled enrichment plant SP3, after the decommissioning of SP1 and SP2 in the 1980s and 1990s.
 Information about decommissioning cost calculations for Urenco facilities is not accessible.